stefdasca/statement-translator/Kilonova/0000-0099/Processed_0055.md

 * $30 \leq M \leq 1 \ 000 \ 000$
 * The mass of a `H` atom is $1$, the mass of a `C` atom is $5$, and the mass of a `I` atom is $3$.
 The molecular mass of a compound is equal to the sum of the masses of the atoms that constitute that compound.
-* The order in which the bonds of an atom are “used” does not matter.
+* The order in which the bonds of an atom are “used� does not matter.
 Similarly, neither the order of the atoms nor their internal bonds matter as long as they comply with the stated formation rules.

 # Examples